GIS4DEV/GIS4DEV.github.io/popup.md

 The QGIS2WEB plugin automatically creates plain Jane popups with all of the attributes of your layer(s) and no labels.
 The popup is created in the bindPopup() function, which first creates a popupContent text string with some code for the popup's content.

 The content itself is a table with a series of rows, including one row for each attribute.
-The beginning of a row is flagged by a '<tr>' tag and ended by a '</tr>' tag.
+The beginning of a row is flagged by a `<tr>` tag and ended by a '</tr>' tag.
 The beginning of a row cell is flagged by a '<td>' tag and ended by a '</td>' tag.

 ```js
 function pop_SubwardsbyPercentBuildingsFlooded_1(feature, layer) {